 - Have four years of demonstrated professional work experience OR two years of demonstrated professional work experience AND

-- A minimum score of 500 on the Graduate Management Admission Test (GMAT) or 1000 a combination of verbal and quantitative on the GRE score.
+- A minimum score of 500 on the Graduate Management Admission Test (GMAT) or a combination of 154 (verbal) and 152 (quantitative) on the GRE score.

 - Have a grade point average of 3.0 or better based on upper-division coursework.
 Applicants with less than a 3.0 with strong work experience may be considered.

-- If applicant is an international student whose native language is other than English, he/she also must achieve a minimum score of 550 on the paper-based TOEFL or 213 on the computer-based TOEFL, or an equivalent score on a comparable examination
+- If applicant is an international student whose native language is other than English, he/she also must achieve a minimum score of 550 on the paper-based, 213 on the computer-based, or 80 on the internet-based version of the TOEFL.

 The program admits students every fall and spring.
 Applications and supporting documents should be sent as early as possible to allow enough time for processing.
 We will evaluate applications on a rolling basis.

 After June 1 – on a space available basis

 June 1 – notified by July 2